-- A. Staff will notify the The Member may request a CEO review of the Benefit Determination, and the Member may request a CEO Determination within ninety (90) days of the date of the notice of the Benefit Determination-made by Staff.
-The CEO Determination will be in the form of a written-review-completed and returned to the Member-within ninety (90) days of receipt of the request for a CEO Determination, and will include a synopsis of the Member's request and citation to any authority relied upon by the CEO in making the CEO Determination.
-In addition, the written review will include instructions regarding how the Member may request review of the CEO Determination by the Board. - B-A.and served on the Member.
-The Member will have ninety (90) days from the date of the notice of the CEO Determination provided in 4.A., above, to file a Request for Administrative Review with the Clerk (and only the Clerk) matter will proceed as set forth in Section 8.
-If no timelythe Request for Administrative Review is fileduntimely, the CEO Determination will be final.
+A. Staff will notify the Member of the Benefit Determination, and the Member may request a CEO Determination within ninety (90) days of the date of the notice of the Benefit Determination.
+The CEO Determination will be in the form of a written review completed and returned to the Member within 90 days of receipt of the request for a CEO Determination, and will include a synopsis of the

+Member's request and citation to any authority relied upon by the CEO in making the CEO Determination.
+In addition, the written review will include instructions regarding how the Member may request review of the CEO Determination by the Board.

+B. The Member will have ninety (90) days from the date of the notice of the CEO Determination provided in 4.A., above, to file a Request for Administrative Review with the Clerk (and only the Clerk).
+If no timely Request for Administrative Review is filed, the CEO Determination will be final.